 At Holland Christian, technology has become a critical tool in equipping students to transform their world for Jesus Christ.
 After researching best practices in the area of technology and studying the way that today’s student learns best, the leadership and faculty at Holland Christian developed the 1:1 Laptop Initiative.
 The goals of the program include equipping students with the latest technology skills and teaching them discernment and the ethical use of technology.
 Another important goal is to model current best practices in education by differentiating instruction, developing anytime anywhere learning, widening community and communication, and developing life-long learners.
 As a Christian School, the faculty at Holland Christian is committed to developing these goals to equip the next generation to transform the world for Jesus Christ.

 The 1:1 Laptop Program was piloted in 2005-2006 with 140 6th graders.
 After great success and tremendous encouragement from parents, the program grew by one to two grades per year until it was fully implemented in 6th-12th grade in 2009.
-For the 2015-2016 school year more than 1,400 students in 5th-12th grade at Holland Christian and Zeeland Christian Schools were equipped with their own laptop computer.
+For the 2019-2020 school year, more than 1,400 students in 5th-12th grades at Holland Christian and Zeeland Christian Schools are equipped with their own laptop computers.

-Holland Christian Schools has been named an Apple Distinguished School and/or Program since 2010.
-Most recently it has been recognized as an Apple Distinguished Program for 2015–2017 for its K-12 1:1 program that puts Apple devices in the hands of each student.
-At Holland Christian Schools, students in grades K-4 each have access to an iPad, and 5th-12th grade students each receive a Macbook Air or a Macbook Pro.
+Holland Christian Schools has been named an Apple Distinguished School and/or Program since 2009.
+Most recently it has been recognized as an Apple Distinguished Program for 2017–2019 for its K-12 1:1 program that puts Apple devices in the hands of each student.
+At Holland Christian Schools, students in grades K-4 each have access to an iPad, and 5th-12th grade students each receive a Macbook Air.

 The Apple Distinguished Program designation is reserved for programs that meet criteria for innovation, leadership, and educational excellence, and demonstrate a clear vision of exemplary learning environments.